JGrana01/chatai/README.md

 chatai will ask what type of file you plan to have analyzed (makes for more accurate analysis).
 Enter either 1 (text), 2 (code) or 3 (log)

 chatai will then ask for the filename.
 If it is too large (> MAXSIZE) it will tell you and not send on.
-If the file has more lines in it then MAXLINES, chatai will ask if you want it to reduce the number of lines to MAXLINES (using tail).
+If the file has more lines in it then MAXLINES and ALWAYSTRIM is 0, chatai will ask if you want it to reduce the number of lines to MAXLINES (using tail).

+If ALWAYSTRIM is set to 1, chatai will always trim the file to MAXLINES without prompting.

 Note below about special characters, especially with shell scripts.
 I'm working on solutions...

 Once the file is analyzed and displayed, chatai returns to chat mode.
 Useful for asking more questions about its analysis.